-As we play more loudly, we increase the pressure (which moves the operating point to the right) and we also increase the range of pressure.
+This diagram sketches what happens if you increase the pressure without changing the bite force.
+(Warning: what happens in playing more loudly is usually more complicated than this, because players simultaneously reduce the bite force which—see the previous graph—increases the flow, all else equal.)
+Higher pressure moves the operating point to the right, and it also increases the range of pressure.
 This means that the (larger) section of the curve we use is no longer approximately linear.
 This produces an asymmetric oscillation.
 It is no longer a sine wave, so its spectrum has more higher harmonics.
 (Centre diagram.)
 Have a look at the spectra for different dynamic levels on the note A#3.
 Observe that the increase in the level of higher harmonics is much greater than that in the fundamental.

-When we blow even harder, the valve closes for part of the part of the cycle when the pressure in the mouthpiece is low due to the standing wave inside the instrument.
+When we blow hard enough (and even if we relax the bite), the reed will close for part of the part of the cycle when the pressure in the mouthpiece is low due to the standing wave inside the instrument.
 So the flow is zero for part of the cycle.
 The resultant waveform is 'clipped' on one side (diagram at right), and contains even more high harmonics.
 As well as making the timbre brighter, add more harmonics makes the sound louder as well, because the higher harmonics fall in the frequency range where our hearing is most sensitive (See What is a decibel? for details).

 While talking about decibels, we should mention that spectra, including those on our saxophone site are usually shown on a decibel scale.
 This means that one notices easily on the spectrum a harmonic that is say 20 dB weaker than the fundamental, even though it has 10 times less pressure and 100 times less power.
 What is important is that your ear notices it too, because of the frequency dependence referred to above.
 However, it is much more difficult to notice the presence of harmonics if you look at the waveform.